 For more info, check out this extensive guide on types of steel used for bike frames from Gravelcycling.

-Bike Frame Tubing Types
+Bike Frame Tubing Shapes

 Plain gauge tubing

 Both aluminum and steel frames can be butted.
 Internal butting is the most common these days.
 This means that the outside of the tubes are all uniform.
 That is, you can’t identify butted frames by looking at them.
 The manufacturer will indicate whether or not the frame is butted in the specs.
+Some older high-end frames were butted on the outside of the tubes.
+This is rare these days.

-Bike Frame Tubing Connection
+Bike Frame Tube Connection

 Welded Bike Frames